computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 </div>
 <div class="panel-body" markdown="1">

 This assignment was worth 60 points total (30 code, 30 writeup).
 The rubic used for grading this homework is below.
-The code we used to test your `main.py` scripts locally is available [here](downloads/hw3/hw3-localtest.py).
+The code we used to test your `main.py` scripts locally is available [here](downloads/hw3/hw3-localtest.py), and the solution code is [here](downloads/hw3/main_solutions.py).

 #### Code (30 points total)